Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/reports/final_report.md

 ## General thoughts regarding the project
 I am glad that I was able to learn funtamental python packages such as *pandas*, *numpy*, *matplotlib*.
 Even though my result is somewhat disappointing, I am still glad that I was able to push through and finish this project.
 I regret that I did not put more effort into choosing the topic at the beginning of this project, but it is what it is.
-It was demanding, but it was so much fun.
+Data processing part was demanding, but it was so much fun.
 This project was a great opportunity to confirm that I do love this work and would like to pursue a career in this field.
 I would like to thank Dr. Han for giving me this valuable experience.

 ## Reference